The first rule for any investor is to diversify their portfolio. Even if you are just starting out, the websites you build are your portfolio.

 - Need multiple Associate accounts if traffic is split between countries

-There are many affiliate marketers out there who use the Amazon Associates program as their sole source of monetizing their site.
+There are many affiliate marketers out there who use the Amazon Associates program as the sole method of monetizing their site.
 It’s a great way to capitalize on low competition keywords that often times have a buyer intent.
 With Amazon Associates, you have the ability to use a number of different ad formats.

 Commission payouts range by category and can payout anywhere from 1% to 10% of the purchase price.
-They have also recently been emphasizing their Native Shopping ads which will display relevant products on the pages they are placed on.
-If no product are picked up in the feed, they will default the ads to whatever you specify as the fallback.
+They have also recently been emphasizing their Native Shopping ads which, will display relevant products on the pages they are placed on.
+If no products are picked up in the feed, they will default the ads to whatever you specify as the fallback.

-Media.net is the advertiser platform for BingAds, which is like Google Adsense but published by Bing (which is Microsoft).
-Media.net has some things we like and some things we don’t’ like when comparing ad networks.
+Media.net is the advertiser platform for BingAds, which is like Google Adsense but published by Bing (which is Microsoft’s search engine).
+Media.net has some things we like and some things we don’t like when comparing ad networks.

 What I like: